ibm-cloud-docs/event-notifications/en-smtp-configurations.md

 3. An SMTP username and password.
 Usernames and passwords are unique across SMTP configurations and passwords are encrypted using single-way hashing.
 A maximum of 5 users can be created in a single SMTP configuration.
 We are currently supporting `Login` and `Plain` authentication methods from the SMTP protocol.

+4. IBM Cloud Event Notifications SMTP interface currently supports connection over `StartTLS` method for secure data transmission over networks.

-4. Client software or program can communicate strictly using Transport Layer Security (TLS).
+5. Client software or program can communicate strictly using Transport Layer Security (TLS).

-5. Valid IP addresses or subnets can be provided from which the client is connecting to the SMTP interface.
+6. Valid IP addresses or subnets can be provided from which the client is connecting to the SMTP interface.

-6. When accessing IBM Cloud Event Notifications through the SMTP interface, your SMTP client application assembles the message.
+7. When accessing IBM Cloud Event Notifications through the SMTP interface, your SMTP client application assembles the message.
 The information you need to provide may vary depending on the application you are using.
 The following are the minimum requirements for an SMTP exchange between a client and a server:
    * Source address: The source address must belong to the configured domain; otherwise, the sender address will be rejected.
    * Destination address: The destination address can be any valid email address or set of email addresses
    * Message data: Ensure that the message data is spam-free, clean, and sensible.

-7. The outgoing IP address list based on the SMTP endpoint is mentioned below.
+8. The outgoing IP address list based on the SMTP endpoint is mentioned below.
 These IPs will be listed on the receiver's email clients:

     | SMTP Endpoint                                   | Outgoing IP addresses                                                                         |
     |-------------------------------------------------|-----------------------------------------------------------------------------------------------|